 A 1931 ad for the Park.
 Thanks to Ken McIntyre for locating it.

-Mike Rivest reports that in the 1940 Film Daily Yearbook that the theatre was listed as part of the Robb & Rowley chain, based in Dallas.
-At the time they also had the Pasadena Theatre (the former Clune's) and the State Theatre, both on Colorado Blvd.
+In the 1940 Film Daily Yearbook the theatre was listed as part of the Robb & Rowley chain, based in Dallas.
+At the time they also had the Pasadena Theatre (the former Clune's/Fox Pasadena) and the State Theatre, both on Colorado Blvd.
 In its later years the Park was operated by Fox West Coast, as were the other two houses.
+Robb and Rowley became part of the United Artists circuit in the 1960s.
+Thanks to Mike Rivest for the research.

 There's no question that the L.A. area was a racist environment and various minorities were gently (or not so gently) encouraged to go to theatres in the neighborhoods in which they lived.
 There are very few detailed, credible accounts of segregation practices in specific theatres.
 Thanks to Patricia Zeider, assistant archivist at the Pasadena Museum of History, for adding this to the record: